 - Placement: Location, location, location – know where a sign or label can make the most impact on a worker.
 A sign that is too high or a foot too far from the work area won’t do.
 Evaluate logical positions for messages that can be seen at typical worker eye levels.
 Don’t forget the value in creating visual boundaries, adding additional messages, and reinforcing safety using floor marking and wayfinding.

 - Keep it real: Speak human.
 Real, natural language is easier to read and remember.
 Be authentic and relatable with safety messages and writing.
 Want to hone in on humor?
 Introduce serious messages in a tastefully light way.
 This can help make information easier to absorb.

 - Use the right materials: Not all sign and label materials work the same.
 It is imperative to use durable materials that can hold up in harsh environments, physically demanding tasks or equipment, and cleaning products.
-Choose from stock that is easily noticeable in low-light situations, repositionable in changing work spaces, or even metal detectable label materials.
+Choose from stock that is easily noticeable in low-light situations, repositionable in changing workspaces, or even metal detectable label materials.

 The future of business includes keeping workers informed, protected, and motivated.
 Businesses will enjoy immeasurable benefits to efficiency and low downtime by making an effort to invest in improving visual communication.
-Workplaces can print their own messages or order preprinted visuals to address hazards, comply with mandatory protocol, and provide workers with informative reminders.
+Workplaces can print their messages or order preprinted visuals to address hazards, comply with mandatory protocol, and provide workers with informative reminders.
 Facility managers can keep workplace efficiency flowing by following up with engaging conversations.
 When equipment changes or there is a revision of work methods, be sure to talk with workers about their tasks and thoughts on procedures.
 Address the challenges of making workplace health and safety successful through effective leadership, consistent messaging, and safety fundamentals that last.
 Need more help meeting OSHA and ANSI requirements and standards?
 We've got you covered.
-Download this free resource and share with your team: OSHA Safety Signs Guide.
+Download this free resource and share it with your team: OSHA Safety Signs Guide.